tedneward/Azgaarnoth/Races/Genasi/Earth.md

 An earth genasi’s skin can be the colors of stone and earth or a human skin tone with glittering sparkles like gem dust.
 Some earth genasi have lines marking their skin like cracks, either showing glimmering gemlike veins or a dim, yellowish glow.
 Earth genasi hair can appear carved of stone or crystal or resemble strands of spun metal.

-**Ability Score Increase.** When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
-You can't raise any of your scores above 20.

-**Creature Type.** You are a Humanoid.

-**Size.** You are Medium or Small.
-You choose the size when you select this race.

-**Speed.** Your walking speed is 30 feet.

-**Darkvision.** You can see in dim light within 60 feet of you as if it were bright light and in darkness as if it were dim light.
-You discern colors in that darkness only as shades of gray.

 **Earth Walk.** You can move across difficult terrain without expending extra movement if you are using your walking speed on the ground or a floor.

 **Merge with Stone.** You know the [Blade Ward](../../Magic/Spells/blade-ward.md) cantrip.
 You can cast it as normal, and you can also cast it as a bonus action a number of times equal to your proficiency bonus, regaining all expended uses when you finish a long rest.